 Update: The SBA announced on July 13, 2020 that EIDL advances (grants) will no longer be made to new applicants.
 Small business owners and independent contractors may still apply for Economic Injury Disaster Loans.

-For small business owners who were hoping to get a COVID relief loan through the Economic Injury Disaster Loan (EIDL program) or Paycheck Protection Program (PPP)—and anticipate applying for phase two which is likely going to be voted on this week—a credit check is both dreaded and anticipated.
+For small business owners hoping to get a COVID relief loan through the Economic Injury Disaster Loan (EIDL program) or Paycheck Protection Program (PPP), a credit check is both dreaded and anticipated.
 Some worry that a credit check will reveal credit problems that may prevent them from getting approved for the small business funding they desperately need.
 Others are excited when they see a credit check from the SBA appear on their credit reports as they take it as a sign their application is moving forward.

 Stay up to date on when inquiries happen on your personal and business credit. *You get free access to your business credit reports and scores when you sign up for a free Nav account.
 Checking won't hurt your credit scores.
 By clicking "Sign Up" above, you confirm that you accept the Terms and Conditions, acknowledge receipt of our Privacy Notice and agree to its terms.